Recidiviste/dotfiles/README.md

-# dotfiles
+# Dotfiles
-Here's my scripts and configs
+Here's my scripts and configs.
+Hope you enjoy